9999years/tumblr-theme-sharp01/README.md

   system, it’s needed.
 * Audio posts aren’t ideal.
 They’re *fine*, but not great.

+# why is making a good tumblr theme so hard?

 Tumblr makes developing themes *really bad*.
-This is partially not Tumblr’s fault — a lot of the difficulty comes from having to support so many different types of content — but the lack of a good “base” theme and the lack of resources such as good default photosets make creating a *good* theme *much* harder than
+This is *partially* not Tumblr’s fault — a lot of the difficulty comes from having to support so many different types of content — but the lack of a good “base” theme and the lack of resources such as good default photosets make creating a *good* theme *much* harder than